Inside a big top, Dior puts on circus-themed couture

 Another tulle jumpsuit sported a multi-colored streak in satin bands and dramatically square shoulders.

-It was worn atop a "tattooed" body suit that conjured up images of Victorian-era circus performers, one of many details that gave this collection a rich, historic depth.
+It was worn atop a "tattooed" body suit that conjured up images of Victorian-era circus performers, one of many details that gave this collection a historic depth.

 FELICITY JONES ON ACROBATS